ByVictorrr/MagWallet/README.md

-# VictorsWallet - save your cards or upload your cards on a magspoof
+# MageticWallet - save your magnetic cards and upload to a magspoof

 ## Basic Idea
 Swipe your card using the magnetic card reader.
 This program allows one to save